Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 BACKGROUND: Circa 2005 – 2007

 I officially became a nutritionist back in 2006.
-Before that I was working (my only ever real “office” job) as part of a small team of 6 to build out a 20,000 square foot fitness facility in Thornhill, Ontario called The Pavilion.
+Before that I was working (my only ever real “office” job) as part of a small team of 6 to build out a 20,000-square-foot fitness facility in Thornhill, Ontario called The Pavilion.

 My job at 24 years old, along with a $250,000 budget, was to build out and staff the teen fitness gym – a private section of the massive complex that was just for teenagers.

-I remember my boss Joshua (never just Josh) being this type A yogi with an MBA who taught me many lessons.
+I remember my boss Joshua (never just Josh) being this Type A yogi with an MBA who taught me many lessons.

-One of the most important ones, which I believe has helped me get to where I am today, is to leverage yourself with better people who know more, have more experience and success than you.
+One of the most important ones, which I believe has helped me get to where I am today, is to leverage yourself with better people who know more, and have more experience and success than you.

 I did this instinctually since I actually had no idea what to do when I worked at The Pavilion; so asking for help was my only option (other than being fired).